Carpri Dorper Sheep farm kenya

 Creep feeding the young ram from 10 days .

-County reflects a blend of strategic planning, dedication, and innovation.
 The decision to transition from finance to agriculture was driven by a passion for sustainable farming and a commitment to contributing to their home community.

 Founded by James Kahiga, a former Wall Street financial auditor, and his wife Beth Ann, the farm epitomizes a successful transition from corporate life to sustainable agriculture.
 After 14 years in the fast-paced financial sector of San Francisco, James Kahiga sought a more fulfilling and serene lifestyle.